 Vertical drop of 720 meters (2346 vertical feet)

-Best qualities of the run: Spectacular scenery; Open terrain.
-At present we have to do a 30 minute boot-pack to get to the start of the run (this will change soon if we can get a cat road to the drop-off).
+Best qualities of the run: spectacular scenery; open terrain.
 The entrance is moderately steep, but then becomes more gentle and rolling as we leave the upper ‘Medusa’ section of the run.
 The Viper section is beneath huge vertical cliffs that are truly breathtaking.
-The run is in open alpine terrain from start to finish, that is being shaded by the cliffs, so it usually has terrific quality snow.
+The run is in open alpine terrain from start to finish, which is shaded by the cliffs, so it usually has terrific quality snow.

 Drop-off at 2160 meters